In this series:

 Place the wool strip along the bottom edge of the project.

-Using a thread to match the fabric, whipstitch diagonally around the project.
+Using a thread to match the wool fabric,

 You will want to go over the wool strip and catch the edge of the embroidery piece / wool backing with your needle.